‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 this joining moment.
 Let's leave aside Helen for a moment and all the other Helens.

-They have effectively, and this is what Carol keeps saying, killed John John Cena, Lakshmi's son, all these other people who have been absorbed, the original Zoja, like all this sort of stuff like that, and actually not quite killed, are occupying them because if there's a way to undo it.
+They have effectively, and this is what Carol keeps saying, killed John Cena, Lakshmi's son, all these other people who have been absorbed, the original Zoja, like all this sort of stuff like that, and actually not quite killed, are occupying them because if there's a way to undo it.

-So, everything is being superimposed on top of them.
+So everything is being superimposed on top of them.
 They've been brought into this larger machine.

-And within that larger machine, I think you'd have a hard time making the ethical argument that, like,
+And within that larger machine, I think you'd have a hard time making the ethical argument that like

 being somebody's puppet in a James Bond dream is really like the great fulfillment of your life.

-And frankly, like, it is gross, the idea that you could manipulate and use these people as one of the remaining unlicked in whatever fashion you want, and they have no capacity to refuse you, right?
+And frankly, like it is gross, the idea that you could manipulate and use these people as one of the remaining unlicked in whatever fashion you want.
+And they have no capacity to refuse you, right?

 Like, how would that be a satisfying or happy or pleasing existence for anyone, even if your brain, because it has been biologically tripped by this alien virus, believes it to be so?
 Right.